Bad Monkeys

-Bad Monkeys (2007) is a psychological thriller novel by Matt Ruff.
+Bad Monkeys is a 2007 psychological thriller novel by American author Matt Ruff.
 It received mixed reviews in national media, but was subsequently optioned for film.

 Plot summary

 The beginning of the book takes place in the mental disabilities wing of the Las Vegas Clark County Detention Center.
 A psychiatrist named Dr. Vale interviews Jane Charlotte, who is there for the murder of a man called Dixon.
 Jane claims that she works for a secret organization devoted to fighting evil and that she is the operative for the Department for the Final Disposition of Irredeemable Persons, which is also known as Bad Monkeys.
 She also claims that her job is to eliminate individuals who are guilty of heinous crimes, but might elude normal channels of justice.
 Jane tells her story to Dr. Vale about her life working with Bad Monkeys.

 Origins

-Ruff has stated that Bad Monkeys is his "Philip K. Dick novel"—and that, for this reason, the protagonist is named for Jane Charlotte Dick, Philip K. Dick's twin sister who died in infancy; He also states that the book was inspired by having watched an episode of South Park and, shortly thereafter, having read David Simon's Homicide: A Year on the Killing Streets.
+Ruff has stated that Bad Monkeys is his "Philip K. Dick novel", and that, for this reason, the protagonist is named for Jane Charlotte Dick, Philip K. Dick's twin sister who died in infancy.
+He also states that the book was inspired by having watched an episode of South Park and, shortly thereafter, having read David Simon's Homicide: A Year on the Killing Streets.